 Example 3: If a circle with equation r = 3 sin θ and a cardioid whose equation is r = 1 + sin θ intersect each other.
 Find the points where these curves may intersect.

-Solution: In order to find the intersection points of the given curve, we must solve them.
+Solution: To find the intersection points of the given curve, we must solve them.

 Given, r = 3 sin θ r = 1 + sin θ